Government of India Act 1935: Federal part

-Unlike the provincial portion of the Act, the Federal portion was to go into effect only when half the States by weight agreed to federate.
-This never happened, and the Federation's establishment was indefinitely postponed after the outbreak of the Second World War.
+Unlike the provincial portion of the Act, the federal portion was to go into effect only when half the states by weight agreed to federate.
+This agreement was never reached, and the federation's establishment was indefinitely postponed after the outbreak of the Second World War.
+The federal part of the Act only entered into effect in modified form, separately in respect of the Dominion of India and Dominion of Pakistan, pursuant to the Indian Independence Act 1947.

 Terms

-The Act provided for Dyarchy at the Centre.
-The British Government, in the person of the Secretary of State for India, through the Governor-General of India – Viceroy of India, would continue to control India’s financial obligations, defence, foreign affairs and the British Indian Army and would make the key appointments to the Reserve Bank of India (exchange rates) and Railway Board and the Act stipulated that no finance bill could be placed in the Central Legislature without the consent of the Governor-General.
+The Act provided for dyarchy at the centre.
+The British government, in the person of the Secretary of State for India, through the Governor-General of India (the Viceroy of India), would continue to control India's financial obligations, defence, foreign affairs and the British Indian Army and would make the key appointments to the Reserve Bank of India (exchange rates) and Railway Board and the Act stipulated that no finance bill could be placed in the Central Legislature without the consent of the Governor-General.
 The funding for the British responsibilities and foreign obligations (e.g. loan repayments, pensions), at least 80 per cent of the federal expenditures, would be non-votable and be taken off the top before any claims could be considered for (for example) social or economic development programs.
 The Viceroy, under the supervision of the Secretary of State for India, was provided with overriding and certifying powers that could, theoretically, have allowed him to rule autocratically.